ReginaldBull/swan-lake/README.md

-# Makrtguru API
+# Marktguru-API

-MarktguruApi is a C# project that provides an API for managing products.
+Marktguru-Api is a C# project that provides an API for managing products.
 It includes features such as product creation, validation, and logging.

 This project uses a InMemoryDatabase – this is of course not suitable for production purposes.